 Our student association, the UB SCOM club, is an affiliate of the Buffalo Niagara Professional Alliance (BNPA) and works with the American Production and Inventory Control Society (APICS), Institute for Supply Management (ISM), Council of Supply Chain Management Professionals (CSCMP), American Society for Quality (ASQ) and other national organizations.

-The student chapter of APICS also was established to provide networking opportunities with professionals.
-APICS activities include plant tours, meeting with professionals for guest lectures and preparing for APICS certification (CPIM/CFPIM/CSPC/CIRM) examinations.
-Students also have the opportunity to join ISM, CSCMP and other supply chain organizations.
+The student chapter of APICS provides networking opportunities with professionals as well as plant tours, meetings with professionals for guest lectures and preparation for APICS certification (CPIM/CFPIM/CSPC/CIRM) examinations.
+You will also have the opportunity to join ISM, CSCMP and other supply chain organizations.
 The Buffalo Niagara region, located on the US-Canada border, is a major logistics hub with numerous manufacturing and logistics firms.

-Career opportunities for SCOM graduates include managerial, consulting and analyst positions across the entire range of supply chain functions: in general and functional management positions in procurement and global sourcing, production planning, materials management, logistics management, quality, information systems, technology management, global outsourcing and globally distributed services.
+As a graduate of the MS SCOM, you will have career opportunities in management, consulting and analyst positions across the entire range of supply chain functions: in general and functional management positions in procurement and global sourcing, production planning, materials management, logistics management, quality, information systems, technology management, global outsourcing and globally distributed services.

 Our graduates work in leading industry positions in the U.S. and overseas.